Economist: United Kingdom

 The largest single professional grouping of economists in the UK are the more than 3500 members of the Government Economic Service.

 Analysis of destination surveys for economics graduates from a number of selected top schools of economics in the United Kingdom (ranging from Newcastle University to the London School of Economics), shows nearly 80 percent in employment six months after graduation – with a wide range of roles and employers, including regional, national and international organisations, across many sectors.
-This figure compares very favourably with the national picture, with 64 percent of economics graduates in employment.

 Notable economists

 Some current well-known economists include: